Fractional quantum anomalous Hall effect in a singular flat band

 This generic model has a flat band at the zero energy, where the unnormalized Bloch state $\ket{\psi_{\rm flat}}=(0,\,g,\,- f)^{T}$ has no weight on A orbitals. $f(\bk)$ and $g(\bk)$ are determined by the lattice geometry and hopping phases, and when they simultaneously vanish at a $\bk$ point, a band touching with other dispersive band(s) occurs as an immovable singularity~\cite{SinguFlatClassificationPRB2019,SinguFlatAdvPhysX2021}.
-Such touching is protected by the topology in real space that leads to over-completeness of zero modes~\cite{BandTouchingBalents2008,SinguFlatClassificationPRB2019}.
 We consider an example of such nearest-neighbor hopping SFB model on a dice lattice geometry~\cite{vidal1998aharonov,DicePRB1986},

-with a $2\pi/3$ flux threading each rhombus [Fig.~\ref{Fig1}(a)].
-This corresponds to the bipartite limit of the nearest-neighbor tight-binding model of twisted bilayer MoTe$_2$~\cite{HongyiNSR2020}, where A orbital detuning $E_A>0$, and the flux is from real-space Berry curvature in the moir\'e.
-The hopping between B and C orbitals has a small amplitude in twisted MoTe$_2$~\cite{xu2024maximally}, and is switched off here.
+with a $2\pi/3$ flux threading each rhombus [Fig.~\ref{Fig1}(a)] which breaks time-reversal symmetry.
+This corresponds to the bipartite limit of the nearest-neighbor tight-binding model of twisted bilayer MoTe$_2$~\cite{HongyiNSR2020}, where A orbital detuning $E_A\ge0$, and the flux is from real-space Berry curvature in the moir\'e.
+The hopping between B and C orbitals has a small amplitude in twisted bilayer MoTe$_2$~\cite{xu2024maximally}, and is switched off here.
 One identifies

-where $\bs{d}_{1,2,3}$ are nearest-neighbor vectors from A to B orbitals. $f$ and $g$ both vanish at the $\Gamma$ point, leading to a quadratic band touching with the lower dispersive band when $E_A>0$ [Fig.~\ref{Fig1}(b)].
-The overcomplete set of zero modes, including compact localized states and non-contractible loop states, is illustrated in supplementary Fig.~S1~\cite{supp}, which are the defining characters of a SFB~\cite{BandTouchingBalents2008,SinguFlatClassificationPRB2019}.
+where $\bs{d}_{1,2,3}$ are nearest-neighbor vectors from A to B orbitals. $f$ and $g$ both vanish at the $\Gamma$ point, leading to a quadratic band touching between the flat and lower dispersive bands when $E_A>0$ [Fig.~\ref{Fig1}(b)], while a linear band touching emerges with all three bands intersecting at the $\Gamma$ point when $E_A=0$ [supplementary Fig.~\ref{Fig:LinearTouching}(a)].
+The overcomplete set of zero-energy modes, including compact localized states and non-contractible loop states, is illustrated in supplementary Fig.~\ref{Fig:CLS}, which are the defining characters of a SFB~\cite{BandTouchingBalents2008,SinguFlatClassificationPRB2019}.

+We note the crucial role of the bipartite symmetry of this model, which refers to the scenario where lattice sites can be divided into two groups with hopping allowed across groups but forbidden within each group of uniform onsite energy~\cite{DicePRB1986,FlatBandReview2018}.
+In our case, one group consists of A orbitals and the other consists of B and C orbitals.
+From the perspective of real-space topology~\cite{BandTouchingBalents2008,SinguFlatClassificationPRB2019}, exact flatness and band touching of SFB is the consequence of over-completeness of zero-energy modes under the bipartite symmetry (Supplemental Material Sec.~S2).
+Therefore, the quadratic band touching under $E_A>0$ here is qualitatively different from the ones discussed in Ref.~\cite{SunKaiQuadraticPRL2009}, where the quadratic touching can exist without exact band flatness and is protected by time-reversal and rotational symmetries.